ValeevGroup/tiledarray/INSTALL.md

 ## Advanced configure options:

-The following CMake cache variables are tuning parameters.
-You should only modify these values if you know the values for your patricular system.
+The following CMake cache variables are for performance tuning.
+You should only modify these values if you know the values for your particular system.

-* `VECTOR_ALIGNMENT` -- The alignment of memory for Tensor in bytes [Default=16]
+* `TA_ALIGN_SIZE` -- The alignment of memory allocated by TA::Tensor (and other artifacts like TA::host_allocator), in bytes.
+[Default is platform-specific, if no platform-specific value is found =64]
-* `CACHE_LINE_SIZE` -- The cache line size in bytes [Default=64]
+* `TA_CACHE_LINE_SIZE` -- The cache line size in bytes [Default=64]

-`VECTOR_ALIGNMENT` controls the alignment of Tensor data, and `CACHE_LINE_SIZE` controls the size of automatic loop unrolling for tensor operations.
+`TA_ALIGN_SIZE` controls the alignment of memory allocated for tiles, and `TA_CACHE_LINE_SIZE` controls the size of automatic loop unrolling for tensor operations.
 TiledArray does not currently use explicit vector instructions (i.e. intrinsics), but the code is written in such a way that compilers can more easily autovectorize